Former SMU associate director charged with accepting $472,000 in bribes

-SINGAPORE - A former Singapore Management University (SMU) associate director was on Tuesday (March 23) charged with accepting $472,000 in bribes.
+A former Singapore Management University (SMU) associate director was yesterday charged with accepting $472,000 in bribes.

 Christopher Tan Toh Nghee had allegedly accepted illegal funds from three men to advance their business interests with the university between August 2017 and November 2019.